wg-osr/walkerga.github.io/_posts/2020-11-9-base-rules.md

 While dying, you can spend your whole turn to attempt to stabilize.
 Make a hard Fortitude roll.
 On a success, you stop dying and have 1 HP.
 An ally that can reach you with an appropriate Skill or tool can spend their turn making a hard Willpower roll for the same effect.
 You also stop dying if you recover HP any other way.

 Stabilizing does not heal your accumulated Wounds.
 Instead, you gain a **Scar**.
 You choose whether the scar will take an Inventory slot or a Psyche slot.
-As long as you have it, all your rolls against the danger that puts you in that situation easy rolls.
+As long as you have it, all your rolls against the danger that puts you in that situation are easy rolls.

 <ins>**Healing:**</ins> A 8 hours rest heals all HP losses and consumes 1 ration for the team.